In this tutorial, learn the easy process to make your own snowman pick,

 make another one the same size.

-Place some glue in the styrofoam ball’s cheek indentations
+Place some craft glue in the styrofoam ball’s cheek indentations

 and press the aluminum foil balls into the holes.